This post is all about small bedroom organization ideas.

 You can also use this clothing rod to hang your bags, scarves, etc.

-Because it’s in plain sight, make sure to pay attention to the aesthetic!!
+Because it’s in plain sight, pay attention to the aesthetic!!
 For example, color-coordinate your rack or keep only your current favorites.

 15. Organize your hats in a cute way